 In spring 2020, as a gesture of acknowledgement and thanks, we asked colleagues with whom we’ve worked during the last six months to send us their song recommendations, feminist anthems, and power tunes.
 This is one way we’re celebrating the summer, and also our contribution to the Poimu Mixtape Project.
 This is the link to the playlist

-We acknowledge the ground-braking work of Loukko in brining a space for underrepresented art and culture to Helsinki and for building up communities within it with warmth and care.
+We acknowledge the groundbreaking work of Loukko in bringing a space for underrepresented art and culture to Helsinki and for building up communities within it with warmth and care.
 We thank the team of Loukko for allowing us use their space, and for working with us to create longterm collaborations of support, sharing and celebrating.

 We acknowledge Savu Korteniemi‘s tender poetry and drawings, and thank them for allowing us use their words and image on our first sticker commission.